 - Free radicals increase in stability as the electronegativity of the atom decreases

-- Free radicals increases in stability as we go down the periodic table (larger size)
+- Free radicals increase in stability as we go down the periodic table (larger size, more polarizable)

 - Free radicals decrease in stability as we go from sp3 to sp2 to sp hybridization

 - Adjacent electron withdrawing groups decrease the stability of free radicals.

 Note that the BDE of C-H bonds decreases as we go from methyl to primary to secondary to tertiary.
 They are easier to break since homolytic bond cleavage results in a more stable radical.

 Note the difference in bond strengths between the (primary) C-H bond of propane and of the alkyl C-H bond of propene.
 The sizeable difference [~13 kcal/mol] is a reflection of the greater stability of the resonance-stabilized “allyl” radical.

 Although not directly comparable, look at the C-H bond strength when it is adjacent to two alkenes [76 kcal/mol].
 This “doubly allylic” C–H bond is even weaker, reflecting the fact that a greater number of resonance forms are available for the radical species.